Jade Lopez

-Jade Hanzel Dimapilis Lopez-Siccion (born October 22, 1987) is a Filipina actress and businesswoman.
+Jade Hanzel Dimapilis Lopez-Siccion (born October 22, 1987) is a Filipino actress and businesswoman.
 A former Seventeen Best Female Model, she entered Philippine showbiz through the first wave of StarStruck and became a finalist.

 Personal life

 In 2018, Lopez married her non-showbiz fiancé, Rocky Siccion at Manila Cathedral.
-She gave birth to a daughter, Rinoa Sapphire, on 26th February 2020.
-On 13th September 2021, GMA News announced that Lopez is pregnant with another child.
+She gave birth to a daughter, Rinoa Sapphire, on February 26, 2020.
+On September 13, 2021, GMA News announced that Lopez is pregnant with another child.